cockpit-project/cockpit/doc/protocol.md

     }

 All the various parameters must be valid for their use. arguments may be null if no DBus method call body is expected.
+If a "type" field is specified then it is expected to be the DBus method type signature (no tuple).

 If a DBus method call fails an "error" message will be sent back.
 An error will also be sent back in parameters or arguments in the "call" message are